thefrontiergroup/developers_test/README.md

 ## Tasks

+- Add button to add developer to list of developers that don't know iOS
 - Add in header per section
 - Swipe to delete
 - Swipe to move user from bottom section to top section